 Meanwhile, a number of skilled craftsmen were already operating in the area, having trained at workshops set up by generations of feudal lords belonging to the Kaga clan.
 In adherence with the religious policies of the Tokugawa Shogunate, the Kaga clan encouraged all households to have an altar.
 The Kanazawa style of household Buddhist altar is characterized by its impressive spirit and beautiful gold leaf supplemented by maki-e gold and silver lacquering, which is a reflection of the rich Kaga culture.

-Given the extent of the popularity of Jodo Shinshu teaching in the area, the demand for household altars here was greater than in some areas.
-The use of gold leaf became one of the special features of these altars that were established on the carving and maki-e gold and silver decorative lacquering techniques perfected in the Kaga clan workshops.
+Given the wide popularity of Shin Buddhist teachings in the area, the demand for household altars here was greater than in other areas.
+The use of gold leaf became a feature of these altars, along with the and the silver and gold maki-e gold and silver lacquering and engraving techniques perfected in the Kaga clan workshops.

-In Kaga, also known as the Shinshu Kingdom because the Jodo Shinshu school of Buddhism thrived there, there has always been a high demand of Buddhist household altars compared to other regions.
-As the use of the gold-sprinkled lacquer techniques and the sculpting techniques of the Kaga fief’s handicrafts spread to the making of household altars, an abundant use of gold leaf has become a prominent feature of these altars.
+In Kaga, which was once known as the Shinshu Kingdom because the Shin school of Buddhism thrived there, there has always been a high demand of Buddhist household altars compared with other regions.
+As the Crafts produced in Kaga were long characterized by their use of sculpting and maki-e lacquer techniques.
+These techniques were later applied to the production of household altars and led to the lavish use of gold leaf, which has become a prominent feature.